senzing-garage/knowledge-base/presentations/community-github-processes/README.md

 1. Branch name format:  `issue-000`.`[your-name]`.`[anything-you-want]`
 1. **Why a branch?**
-   The main/master branch is protected.
+   The main branch is protected.
    The assumption is that the main branch always deployable (i.e. it is never broken).
    The only way to modify the main branch